sirisian/ecmascript-types/README.md

 The ```Reflect``` methods mirror the operations above. ```Reflect.get``` and ```Reflect.set``` obey a property's declared type, ```Reflect.defineProperty``` accepts the ```type``` key of a descriptor, ```Reflect.deleteProperty``` on a typed property is a TypeError, and ```Reflect.typeOf``` returns a runtime type object as described in the typeof section.

 ### Keyed Collections

+A typed collection member has the same contract through a known String key as through its dotted name: `s["add"]` on `Set.<uint8>` accepts the same arguments as `s.add`.
+Constant aliases and parentheses preserve a known key.
+The resolved built-in identity determines the signature; a user-defined class named `Set` keeps its own members.
+This describes the typed view without asserting intrinsic method identity or eliding runtime lookup, `this` binding, key effects or reference-liveness checks.
+An unknown key or an `any` receiver remains dynamic.

 ```Map``` and ```Set``` compare keys with SameValueZero, which for a primitive is value equality and for an object is identity.
 A value type class instance is neither, so it needs a rule of its own: **value type keys compare structurally**, field by field with SameValueZero, which is what ```==``` on them already does.